Flood Warning issued for Middlesex, Norfolk by NWS - News Break

 Flood Warning issued for Middlesex, Norfolk by NWS

-Effective: 2021-07-14 11:13:00 EDT Expires: 2021-07-17 08:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-07-13 22:21:00 EDT Expires: 2021-07-15 14:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Additional information is available at www.weather.gov.
-The next statement will be issued late tonight at 200 AM EDT.
+The next statement will be issued Wednesday afternoon at 1200 PM EDT.
 Target Area: Middlesex; Norfolk The Flood Warning continues for the following rivers in Massachusetts Charles River At Dover affecting Norfolk and Middlesex Counties.
-The Flood Warning is now in effect until Saturday morning The Flood Warning continues for the Charles River At Dover. * Until Saturday morning. * At 10:45 AM EDT Wednesday the stage was 5.6 feet. * Flood stage is 5.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 10:45 AM EDT Wednesday was 5.6 feet. * Forecast...The river is expected to fall below flood stage early Saturday morning and continue falling to 4.9 feet Saturday morning. * Impact...At 6.0 feet, Flooding will affect a few homes in Needham along Fisher Street, as well as a portion of Route 109 at the Medfield and Millis town line.
+The Flood Warning remains in effect The Flood Warning continues for the Charles River At Dover. * Until early Thursday afternoon. * At 9:45 PM EDT Tuesday the stage was 5.6 feet. * Flood stage is 5.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 9:45 PM EDT Tuesday was 5.6 feet. * Forecast...The river is expected to fall to 5.1 feet Friday evening. * Impact...At 6.0 feet, Flooding will affect a few homes in Needham along Fisher Street, as well as a portion of Route 109 at the Medfield and Millis town line.
 Some flooding is also likely on the South Natick and Wellesley town line along River Street.alerts.weather.gov

 Comments / 0